Victor-arias/dotfiles/README.md

 The `--restow` or `-R` flags allow stow to remove and add the package again, like a reset.

-Remove packages from target dir: he `--delete` or `-D` flags allow stow to remove a package from the target dir.
+Remove packages from target dir:
+The `--delete` or `-D` flags allow stow to remove a package from the target dir.

 ```bash
 stow <package-name> -D